My Chemical Mishaps

 Lesson Learned... have I already learned to have a contingency plan yet?
 Oh, and don't trust weather forecasters, and beware of extensive reactivates.

-2) Another day, another Castner cell, this was the one after my next cell.
-It was smaller and of a proven design.
-The previous one had a distance between the electrodes of 1.5 cm but they were too close and shorted out.
+2) Another day, another Castner cell.
+This one was a few designs down the road from the one listed above.
+The previous cell had a distance between the electrodes of 1.5 cm but they were too close and shorted out.
 The only difference between this one and the pervious one was that the distance between the electrodes was increased by 1 cm and I had a heating coil wrapped around it.
 Heating was begun and molten NaOH was added and electrolysis begun.
 It worked well, everything stayed molten, more NaOH was added, bubbling was going on.
 I was happy.
 Until I had enough NaOH and stopped adding it but the volume kept rising.
 I cut the power but it was still boiling, "This is nowhere near the boiling point, what the hell is going on?"
 I looked underneath the cell, some drops were collecting, the NaOH was reacting with the material that I had used to plug the bottom.
 In previous runs I got some pitting but now, with the increased area that was needed to plug between the increased electrode distance, a reaction was occurring.
-It was getting close to eating though, I had to act fast unless I wanted a massive release of molten hydroxide which I had no doubt would set my table on fire and splash about.
+It was getting close to eating through, I had to act fast unless I wanted a massive release of molten hydroxide which I had no doubt would set my table on fire and splash about.
 I ran and grabbed a 5 gal bucket and filled it with water.
 Meanwhile the bubbling of the solution had not slowed.
 After filled I grabbed the cell, stood back a few feet and tossed for the bucket.
 Immediately after it left my hand I ran.
-And immediately upon hitting the water, steam, NaOH, and water geyser out of the bucket with tremendous force.
+And immediately upon hitting the water, steam, NaOH, and water geysered out of the bucket with tremendous force.
 5 gallons of water instantly raised to the boiling point.
 It was a most spectacular failure.

 Lesson Learned: The physical and chemical properties of a substance can change greatly based upon the exposed surface area.